alecazam/kram/README.md

 ### Limitations

 Texture processing is complex and there be dragons.
 Just be aware of some of the limitations of kram as currently implemented.
+There is a lot that works, and BC1-BC3 should be retired along with all of ETC2.
+There are better formats, and hardware has move to ASTC, and back to BC.
+WebGL is still often stuck with older formats for lack of extensions.
+Basis is one way to transcode at runtime to available GPU capabilities, but I suggest basisu or toktx to generate that until KTX2 support is added to kram.

 ```
 Rescale Filtering - 1x1 point filter